LiamGallagher737/learnbevy/README.md

 #### Hosting

 Currently it is running on a single [7950 VDS 1]([https://hizakura.nl/vps/](https://my.hosteons.com/store/ryzen-7950x-based-hybrid-dedicated-server)) from HostENOS in Salt Lake City.
 I chose this due to it's great single threaded performance which seems to be the most important for incrimental builds.
-The server is protected behind Cloudflare's proxy for ddos protection and basic rate limiting.

 #### Metrics / Uptime